Pacific goliath grouper: Habitat and biology

 The Pacific goliath grouper is found on offshore rocky reefs as adults, although it has also been recorded in inshore areas.
 The juveniles inhabit mangroves, estuaries, lagoons and bays.
 It has been recorded feeding on sharks, rays, crustaceans, cephalopods, other fishes and even sea snakes and mammals.
 Little is known about its biology but it is thought to be similar to the Atlantic goliath grouper.

 Taxonomy

-The Pacific goliath grouper was first formally described as Serranus quinquefasciatus in 1868 by the French zoologist and artist Marie Firmin Bocourt (1819–1904) with the type locality given as the mouth of Río Nagualate on the Pacific coast of Guatemala.
+The Pacific goliath grouper was first formally described as Serranus quinquefasciatus in 1868 by the French zoologist and artist Marie Firmin Bocourt (1819–1904) with the type locality given as the mouth of Río Nahualate on the Pacific coast of Guatemala.
 Felipe Poey assigned the giant and goliath groupers (Epinephelus itajara and E. quinquefasciatus, which was then regarded as a synonym of E itajara) to the genus Promicrops but in 1972 this was designated as a subgenus of Epinephelus.
-However, these species are still each others closest relatives.
+However, these species are still each other's closest relatives.